SoftwareHeritage/swh-environment/docker/README.rst

 you will need to enable Keycloak as well, instead of the default Django-based authentication::

-   ~/swh-environment/docker$ docker-compose -f docker-compose.yml -f docker-compose.keycloak.yml up -d
+   ~/swh-environment/docker$ docker compose -f docker-compose.yml -f docker-compose.keycloak.yml up -d
    [...]

 User registration in Keycloak database is available by following the Register link